evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_N/_index.md

 ## Performance

 With overboost, the Hyundai Ioniq 5 N has a maximum power of 478 KW (650 hp / 641 bhp).
-Without overboost, it is 448 KW (609 hp / 609 bhp).
-The torque is 770 nm with overboost and 714 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 3.4 seconds with overboost and 3.5 seconds without overboost.
-The top speed is 260 km/h.
+Without overboost, it is 448 KW (609 hp / 609 bhp) The torque is 770 nm with overboost and 714 without overboost.
+It performs the 0-100km/h sprint (0-62mph) in 3.4 seconds with overboost and 3.5 seconds without overboost and has a top speed of 260 km/h (161.6 mph).

 ## Battery, range, and charging